OSUSecLab/elfuzz/docker_readme.md

 elfuzz run rq1.afl --fuzzers "elfuzz,grmr,isla,islearn,glade" --repeat 10 "jsoncpp,libxml2,re2,cpython3,sqlite3,cvc5,librsvg"
 ```

+You can decrease the number of repetitions if you don't have enough time and the stability of the results is less important.
+You can also use the following option to run the fuzzing campaigns for a shorter time:

+- `--time <time_in_seconds>` to set the time limit for the fuzzing campaign in seconds to a value less than 1 day.

+A 1-hour fuzzing campaign will be enough to show the advantage of ELFuzz over the baselines.

 This command will run the AFL++ fuzzing campaigns for the fuzzers and benchmarks listed 10 times.
 The campaigns will be run in batches each running 25 campaigns in parallel.
 The raw AFL++ outputs will be put in `extradata/rq1/afl_results/<benchmark>_<fuzzer>_<rep_n>.tar.zst`.
 The analysis results will be updated in `/elfuzz/analysis/rq1/results/rq1_(std|sum|sum_<rep_n>).xlsx`.

 ### Conducting RQ2 experiments